renderedtext/semaphore-docs-new/source/docs/how-to-change-mailing-address.md

 Click on your profile photo in the top right corner.
 Then open “Subscriptions” > “Change billing information” > "Edit Subscription" > “Update address”.

 __Note:__
+Email address used for the confirmation after changing the mailing address should be the one associated with billing.

 If you want to change recipient name, billing email address or country, please contact us at <mailto:support@semaphoreci.com>.